HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (as long as they don't wanna be murderers etc., of course.)

-  By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans on the island, and was on course to reach their designated fraction in the population within the next couple of years- <em>outnumbering natural humans by 7:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she <em>alone</em>
+  By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans on the island.
+  As the FEUj population continues to grow logistically, synthetic humans is on track to reach their designated fraction within the next couple of years -
+  <em>outnumbering natural humans by 7:1</em>,
+  ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she <em>alone</em>
   rules over <em><b>every single thing</em></b> happening on the island.

   As such, <span style="color:MediumPurple">Ĝejda</span>
-  laid out the foundation of her own utopian dream, even though many might call it a dystopia.
+  laid out the foundation of her own *utopian* dream - even though many might call it a *dystopia* - in this *post-singularity* world, where most people haven't even realized yet that they have passed the point of no return.
   </p>
 </details>